ekarttr/optimize-demo/README.md

-# Hands-on Experimentation Guide with Google Optimize / Optimize 360
+# Hands-on Experimentation Guide with Google Optimize
 This is a demo site.
 It will be used to demonstrate Google Analytics and Optimize for site-testing and personalization.

 Site: https://ekarttr.github.io/optimize-demo/index.html